 Cinnamon Roll Cake Frosting Tips

-• Set out the butter and cream cheese about an hour before baking to bring them to room temperature.
-If these ingredients are cold, they won’t combine smoothly, and there will be unpleasant cream cheese chunks in the frosting.
-Here are some tips for how to bring the cream cheese and butter to room temperature quickly.
+• Set out the butter and cream cheese an hour before baking to reach room temperature.
+If they’re cold, the frosting may have unpleasant cream cheese chunks.
+To speed this up, try these quick methods for bringing butter and cream cheese to room temp.

-• Don’t forget the flavor enhancers.
-Salt and vanilla extract add nuance and flavor to the frosting — even though these are small amounts, they make a big difference!
+• Don’t skip the flavor enhancers—salt and vanilla extract add essential nuance to the frosting.
+Even small amounts make a big difference!

 A resealable plastic bag makes a great disposable piping bag for the frosting!
 Just remember to cut a very small tip off–you’ll be surprised how much it spreads!